microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/18-Low-Code/README.md

 ```
 The `url` variable is the REST endpoint found in the consume tab and the `api_key` variable is the primary key also found in the consume tab (only in the case you have enabled authentication).
 This is how the script can consume the endpoint.

-18. Running the scrip, you should see the following output:
+18. Running the script, you should see the following output:
     ```python
     b'"{\\"result\\": [true]}"'
     ```